syncedtoblog/syncedtoblog.github.io/_posts/2020-07-05-Naked-Streets.md

 It sounds very different to the uber-organised world we're used to living in.
 A lot of us are used to think that regulation is necessary so we can have order.

 Shared spaces reject that.
 They want to have as little demarcation as possible between vehicles and pedestrians.

-**How has it worked out?**

-All the spaces that have implemented naked streets have seen reductions in the speed of vehicles, reductions in road accidents, and reductions in pedestrian incidents.
-As well as that, they've seen increases in the smooth flow of traffic.

 **Take, for example, what happened in Poynton, a village-like town in Cheshire, England**